 The foundation of any corporate governance system is determined by several factors, all of which help to form the final form of governing a company.
 Within any corporation, the structure of corporate governance begins with applied laws that design the framework which impacts the operations of any company within the jurisdiction of a country.

-Most of corporate governance principle foundation is found in the bylaws documents prepared and approved before incorporation can take place.
+Most of corporate governance principal foundation is found in the bylaws documents prepared and approved before incorporation can take place.
 These documents help to form the basis for the final expression of the balance of power between shareholders, stakeholders, management, and the board of directors.
-The bylaws, articles of incorporation, and the company’s charter (registered bylaws) include details that determine the framework and the level of authority in the decision making process of the company.
+The bylaws, articles of incorporation, and the company’s charter (registered bylaws) include details that determine the framework and the level of authority in the decision-making process of the company.

 “OECD Definition” “The relationship between the company’s management Its Board, its shareholders and its stakeholders.
 Corporate governance also provides the structure through which the objectives of the company are set, the means of attaining those objectives and monitoring performance are determined.”